New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-"Our study used relatively new technology developed by the CRUK team, which was used to identify GATA3 (a transcription factor critical for the embryonic development of various tissues) as an important interacting partner of the androgen receptor in breast cancer," Associate Professor Hickey said.A study published in the journal Genome Biology found that when the androgen receptor interacted with GATA3, breast cancer cells became more functionally mature.
+"Our study used a relatively new technology developed by the CRUK team, which was used to identify GATA3 (a transcription factor critical for the embryonic development of various tissues) as an important interacting partner of the androgen receptor in breast cancer," said Associate Professor Hickey.

-"Understanding how the androgen receptor exerts its anticancer effects in the breast is important because the opposite occurs in the prostate, where androgen receptor activity promotes cancer development."
+"Understanding how the androgen receptor exerts anticancer effects in the breast is important because the opposite occurs in the prostate, where androgen receptor activity promotes cancer development."

-"Information from the GATA3 study supports the use of androgen receptor-stimulating drugs for the treatment of estrogen receptor-positive breast cancer (as reported in a recent article in The Lancet Oncology) and provides laboratory evidence to support this therapeutic strategy for other disease subtypes, not driven by estrogen receptors.
-This includes the triple-negative subtype of breast cancer,” said Associate Professor Hickey.
+"The information from the GATA3 trial supports the use of androgen receptor stimulating drugs for the treatment of oestrogen receptor-positive breast cancer (as reported in a recent article in The Lancet Oncology) and provides laboratory evidence to support this therapeutic strategy for other non-oestrogen receptor-positive subtypes of the disease.
+This includes the triple-negative subtype of breast cancer," Associate Professor Hickey said.

-Hormone-mediated changes in GATA3 binding to chromatin in estrogen receptor (ER)-positive breast cancer cells.
+Hormonally mediated changes in GATA3 binding to chromatin in estrogen receptor (ER)-positive breast cancer cells.

 B) Venn diagram showing the intersection of significantly enriched GATA3 binding sites upon exposure to E2 or dihydrotestosterone (DHT).